 Since 2015, there is a new way to express certain health care wishes in advance: advance medical directives.
 Advance directives are different than living wills.

 A living will is a written document with your wishes regarding medical care.
 For example, you can indicate that you don’t want to be kept alive using a respirator.
 The document will only be used if you can’t make your own decisions or express yourself.
 A living will helps guide people who might have to make decisions for you.

 Is a living will legally recognized?

 In Quebec, there is no law specifically on living wills.
 However, they do have legal value because Quebec law says people have the right to agree to or refuse medical care.
 A living will is an extension of this right: it lets you express your wishes in advance about care you want or don’t want.

-Also, the law says that people who can agree to care on your behalf must consider any wishes you expressed in the past.
+Also, the law says that the people who can agree to care on your behalf must consider any wishes you expressed in the past.

 Are there special requirements to follow to make a living will?

 There are no special legal requirements regarding the document itself.
 You can even write it in the form of a simple letter.

 But it can be a good idea to date it and sign it.
 You can also ask someone to witness your signature if you want.

 You must be capable of making your own decisions when you make a living will.
 This means that you fully understand the document and its impact.
 For example, people suffering from advanced Alzheimer’s often cannot create a living will because their ability to make decisions is severely affected.